rails/rails/actioncable/README.md

 For a full list of all configuration options, see the `ActionCable::Server::Configuration` class.

-Also note that your server must provide at least the same number of database connections as you have workers.
+Also, note that your server must provide at least the same number of database connections as you have workers.
 The default worker pool is set to 4, so that means you have to make at least that available.
 You can change that in `config/database.yml` through the `pool` attribute.

 ## Running the cable server